 If, after discussing the project and the needs with your team you all jointly decide that the client is on the right path, then everything is great.
 The few meetings you’ve just had were time well spent verifying that everyone is on the right path.
 However, if you find that the customer isn’t on the right path, requirements need to be reworked, and expectations reset, then now is the best time to do that.
 Rework later on won’t cost just a few thousand dollars – it could cost exponentially more.

-The real bottom line here is we can’t always take our customer at face value on their true understanding of the project.
+The real bottom line here is we can’t always take our customers at face value on their true understanding of the project.
 If we do, and it’s wrong, we’ll still be the ones held accountable for implementing a solution that doesn’t meet the real need.
 Ask the tough questions, delay the start of the project a little if necessary, but do what you have to do to find the real project … because it may be buried under some misunderstandings on the customer side.

 HighGear is an excellent task management and project management tool and can aid your team in making critical decisions through its very informative dashboard and reporting features.
 For more information about HighGear, please contact our sales team or request a demo.